kutschke/RDM/README.md

 # DataLoggingBackground
 LaTeX source and makefile for a document describing background information needed by those who will design the Mu2e Raw Data Movement System.
+It is based on a LaTeX documentclass file created for the art workbook.

 | File             | Content |
 | --- | --- |